 Since you cannot freeze cucumbers, fermenting is the best option.
 I just happen to be one of those people who cannot digest too much of raw cucumbers.
 However, the only cucumber variety which I tolerate raw is the Nostrano variety.
 So we plant only this variety.

-Nostrano cucumbers are known to be a hedgehog among other cucumber varieties.
+Cucumbers of the Nostrano variety are known to be a hedgehog among other varieties.
 They have a spiky skin, which can easily be brushed off with the hand.
 This variety has the highest water content and more flesh than other cucumbers adding to the intense taste.

 One can only eat so much of cucumber salads given any day of the week.
 Since, cucumbers do not freeze well, its easier to ferment and eat at a later date.
 My love for ferments goes back to childhood.
 We almost always ate fermented and fresh food only, because my father was against refrigerated foods.
 Our diet consisted of whole foods made from scratch at home only.